This was our first time in the Flaming Gorge area. It wasn't a

 We reached Reunion Flat Campground on the west side of the Grand Teton

-Almost all of today's mileage was on two-lane, hilly, curvy roads; only 23 miles
+Almost all of today's drive was on two-lane, hilly, curvy roads; only

 were on a freeway.
 We also had to drive slowly through several towns.